How Does The Car Accident Settlement Process Work?

 Preparing for a Possible Trial

 If the insurance carrier or the at-fault party refuses to offer a fair settlement or denies a claim, the victim and their attorney will have to file a personal injury lawsuit in order to recover the compensation they are entitled to.
 When this happens, the case will enter the civil court system, and the discovery phase will begin.
 We need to point out that cases that go this far will take much longer to conclude.
-However, choosing to go to trial may be the best route for the injury victim to recover full compensation for their losses.
+However, choosing to go to trial may be the best route for the injury victim to recover full compensation for their losses, but remember that you might have to pay taxes on your settlement.